npmcdn-to-unpkg-bot/streamup-open/README.md

 ``sudo npm install``
 ``sudo npm start``
 Make sure that the instance of API server is running to pull and push the data for your development the API can be found on this[Link](https://github.com/richard457/StreamBoxUpAPi)
+A testing key for our server can be requested by anyone who is contributing to this app.
 ## How to contribute

 First, building, testing, and reporting bugs is highly appreciated.
 Please include console's output and steps to reproduce the problem in your bug report if possible.